karabayse/edabit/README.md

 * Return an array of numbers counting down from argument number
 * Rook attack
 * Return first and last parameters
 * Clear all the hurdles
+* Between words in a dictionary